Stratio/sparta/doc/src/site/sphinx/mongodb.rst

 This output uses the native driver for MongoDB in Scala language. **Casbah Driver** offers all the functionality that Sparkta need to insert,update and add and configure the database for proper system operation.

-In the implementation of a Output on the Sparkta SDK there are two possibilities, one would be allowing the system to transform our data even DataFrame type Spark or inserted directly a **UpdateMetricOperation**.
-This output does not use any Spark plugin to insert DataFrames.
+In the implementation of an Output of Sparkta's SDK there are two possibilities: one could be to allow transformations over data to a Spark's DataFrame.
+Other posibility could be to insert directly a **UpdateMetricOperation**.
+This output does not use any kind of Spark plugin to insert DataFrames.

-This plugin create one client connexion per Worker in a Spark Cluster.
+This plugin creates one client connection per Worker in a Spark Cluster.

-Is necessary need override two functions of Output SDK:
+Is necessary need to override two functions from the Output SDK:
 ::
   override def doPersist(stream: DStream[UpdateMetricOperation]): Unit
   override def upsert(metricOperations: Iterator[UpdateMetricOperation]): Unit